Find Online Colleges

 Pennsylvanians know fireflies as "lightening bugs" that brighten a still summer night.
 That may be why some Pennsylvania citizens heard the word "firefly" and confused it with "blackfly," a pest that plagued the Commonwealth in 1988.
 To clarify the identity of the State Insect, the General Assembly rewrote the law later that year singling out the firefly by its Latin name -"Poturis Pensylvanica De Geer."

-Description of the Pennsylvania State Insect: Firefly
+Pennsylvania State Insect: Firefly

 These interesting insects really aren't flies at all, but rather beetles from the family Lampyridae.
 Lampyridae is of Greek origin and is from the same root which gave us the word lamp.
 These luminescent beetles are the very envy of physicists around the world, because of their ability to produce "cold light".
 Light production in these creatures is very complex, and still not completely understood.